Budapest Memorandum: Preliminaries

-On 15 December 1993, U.S. Vice President Al Gore visited Moscow for a meeting.
-Following side discussions, a U.S. and Russian delegation, including U.S. Deputy Secretary of Defense William J. Perry, flew to Ukraine to agree to the outlines of a trilateral agreement including U.S. assistance in dismantling the nuclear systems in Ukraine and compensation for the uranium in nuclear warheads.
+On 15 December 1993, US Vice President Al Gore visited Moscow for a meeting.
+Following side discussions, a US and Russian delegation, including US Deputy Secretary of Defense William J. Perry, flew to Ukraine to agree to the outlines of a trilateral agreement including US assistance in dismantling the nuclear systems in Ukraine and compensation for the uranium in nuclear warheads.
 Participants were invited to Washington on 3–4 January to finalise the agreement.
 A Trilateral Statement with a detailed annex was agreed, based on the previously agreed terms but with detailed financial arrangements and a firm commitment to an early start to the transfer of at least 200 warheads to Russia and the production in Russia of nuclear reactor fuel for Ukraine.
 Warheads would be removed from all RT-23s (SS-24) within 10 months.
 However, Ukraine did not want a commitment to transfer all warheads by 1 June 1996 to be made public for domestic political reasons, and Russia did not want the financial compensation for uranium made public because they were concerned that Belarus and Kazakhstan would also demand this.
 It was decided to exclude these two matters from the published agreement, but cover them in private letters between the countries' presidents.

-Another key point was that U.S. State Department lawyers made a distinction between "security guarantee" and "security assurance", referring to the security guarantees that were desired by Ukraine in exchange for non-proliferation.
-"Security guarantee" would have implied the use of military force in assisting its non-nuclear parties attacked by an aggressor (such as Article 5 of the North Atlantic Treaty for NATO members), while "security assurance" would simply specify the non-violation of these parties' territorial integrity.
-In the end, a statement was read into the negotiation record that the (according to the U.S. lawyers) lesser sense of the English word "assurance" would be the sole implied translation for all appearances of both terms in all three language versions of the statement.
+Another key point was that US State Department lawyers made a distinction between "security guarantee" and "security assurance", referring to the security guarantees that were desired by Ukraine in exchange for non-proliferation.
+"Security guarantee" would have implied the use of military force in assisting its non-nuclear parties attacked by an aggressor (such as Article 42.7 of the Mutual Defence Clause of the European Defence Union for European Union members), while "security assurance" would simply specify the non-violation of these parties' territorial integrity.
+In the end, a statement was read into the negotiation record that the (according to the US lawyers) lesser sense of the English word "assurance" would be the sole implied translation for all appearances of both terms in all three language versions of the statement.
 In the Ukrainian and Russian version of the document, the wording "security guarantees" was used though.

 President Clinton made a courtesy stop at Kyiv on his way to Moscow for the Trilateral Statement signing, only to discover that Ukraine was having second thoughts about signing.
-Clinton told Kravchuk that not signing would risk major damage to U.S.–Ukraine relations.
+Clinton told Kravchuk that not signing would risk major damage to US–Ukraine relations.
 After some minor rewording, the Trilateral Statement was signed by the three presidents in Moscow in front of the media on 14 January 1994.